techandpeople/techandpeople.github.io/_projects/personalized_digital_interventions.md

  alt-text: "2 years old children" # provide a short description for the image #a11y

 # short description of the project
 description: "We seek to tailor and personalize digital interventions to increase users motivation and adherence to the interventions.
-To this end, we think is crucial to gather a deep understanding of the intervention, context of use, benefits and difficulties associated and to accede to the mental models (goals, needs, motivations, etc) of the users."
+To this end, is crucial to gather a deep understanding of the intervention, context of use, benefits and difficulties associated and to accede to the mental models (goals, needs, motivations, etc) of the users."

 # people associated with the project
 people: